krharris/SnowFlakes/README.md

 SnowFlakes
 ==========

-Snow Flakes rendered OpenGL ES 1.1 using point sprites in VBOs.
+Snow Flakes rendered using OpenGL ES 1.1 using point sprites in VBOs.

+Please Note: The Android version is not complete yet.